It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 It’s clear she’s treating these two children differently.
 You can conclude two possible interpretations from Rachel Wade’s will in relation to these two children:

-- the two children who get $100 in cash are not as important to Rachel Wade as the other six
+- The two children who get $100 in cash are not as important to Rachel Wade as the other six, since the value of $100 cash is less than the value of $170 land.

-- she wants these two children to have cash now, rather than wait to get land after Phebe Henion dies.
-Phebe at this time is in her 40s, so it could be several decades for Phebe’s children to inherit the land that Rachel is leaving them.
+- She wants these two children to have cash now, rather than wait to get land after Phebe Henion dies.
+Phebe at this time is in her 40s, so it could be several decades for Phebe’s children to inherit the land.
+John Henion/Adams is nearly 18, so might be considering getting married in the next few years and cash would come in handy.
+(But Henry Henion is nearly the same age as John, and he gets land not cash, so this theory might not pan out.)

 Are Phebe and Rachel related?

 It was most common during this time period for people to leave land/property to family members.
-If children didn’t exist, people often left property to nieces and nephews.
+If children didn’t exist, people often left property to nieces and nephews, or cousins.

 Phebe’s daughter, Eliza, has an obituary that lists her mother as Phebe Devore Henion.
 This is the ONLY place where Phebe’s maiden name is given, and it’s naturally suspect as it’s a third party person, 2 generations away, giving the maiden name.
 It’s just as likely that Phebe’s maiden name is Wade or Whitehead.
 (She names her daughter Rachel W. Henion, but I can’t find what the “W” stands for.
 Does Phebe name her daughter Rachel in homage to Rachel Whitehead Wade?)

-There is no logical family connection that I can see so far, and I doubt she’s leaving it to Phebe just because they are friends.
+There is no logical family connection that I can see so far, and I doubt Rachel Wade is leaving it to Phebe just because they are friends.

-Rachel Wade’s husband, Samuel Wade, was previously married, and had a daughter, Martha Wade Cory, who is living at the time Rachel writes her will.
+Rachel Wade’s husband, Samuel Wade, was previously married, and his daughter, Martha Wade Cory, is living at the time Rachel writes her will.
 In Samuel’s will, he leave Martha $10, and leaves the farm to Rachel.
-But in 1833, he sells about 167 acres to David Cory, Martha Wade’s husband, for $1,600, about 2/3 the price David would have paid on the open market.
+But he’s not writing Martha Wade Cory out of his will: in 1833, he sells about 167 acres to David Cory, Martha Wade’s husband, for $1,600, about 2/3 the price David would have paid on the open market.
 I’m assuming that’s considered Martha’s inheritance, so she’s bypassed in Samuel Wade’s will except for a token amount.

 Samuel Wade dies in 1845.

 Samuel and Rachel Wade are members of the Sparta Presbyterian Church, and they are both buried in the Sparta Cemetery.
 Many of Phebe’s children are buried in the same cemetery, and married by the Sparta Presbyterian ministers.
-I’ve written to the Sparta Cemetery Association to see if Samuel and Rachel Wade are buried near the Henions or Adams plots.
+Samuel and Rachel Wade are buried in the “old” section of Sparta Cemetery, directly behind the Presbyterian Church, not in the newer section where the Henions are buried.

-John Adams in Hardyston with Mary and son Theodore (age 2).
-It looks like the census taker started to write “Hen___” then crossed it out.
+On this federal census record, John Adams is in Hardyston with Mary and son Theodore (age 2).
+It looks like the census taker started to write “He___” then crossed it out and wrote “Adams.”

 June 1, 1865 – NJ Census – Sparta, NJ – John, Mary, Theodore, Sarah, and John Jr Henion, appears to be living with widow Phebe Devore Henion, Samuel’s wife, and all her other children.